Chief of Staff Salary (2025): U.S. Average Pay?

 Nothing too surprising here.
 Salary goes up according to the number of years on the job or years of managerial experience.

-COS Network reports that salary increases with years of experience—but strangely takes a dip at 20+ years.
+COS Network reports that salary increases with years of experience — but strangely takes a dip at 15+ years.
 Why would that be?
 The report speculates “that this may be due to ageism in the workplace.”

-CSA’s report also shows salary rising with years of experience.
+CSA’s report also shows that salaries rise with years of experience.
 While their numbers cap out at 5+ years, they do break things down year-by-year, so it’s important to keep in mind that these are slightly different categories in that respect.

 Gender

-Both COS Network and Ask a Chief of Staff include gender in their report.
+COS Network, CSA, and Ask a Chief of Staff all include gender in their report.
 And they don’t show the same thing!

-COS Network shows women Chiefs of Staff making more than men on average, to the tune of $134,751 for women and $122,337 for men.
+COS Network shows women Chiefs of Staff making significantly more than men on average, to the tune of nearly $17,000 more in annual compensation.

 Region